Education & Literacy

 Consisting of 10 Arizona mayors, the roundtable meets to share local education initiatives and strategies.
 A founding member, Mayor Rothschild is an active participant.
 For more information, visit azmayors.org.

-The Arizona Mayors Education Roundtable released a report in June 2014, putting a dollar amount to the economic impact of high school dropouts in Arizona.
-Mayor Rothschild held a press conference to discuss these findings, and partnered with Tucson Unified School District to re-enroll recent dropouts.
+The Arizona Mayors Education Roundtable released a report in June 2014 estimating the economic impact of high school dropouts in Arizona.
+Mayor Rothschild held a press conference to discuss the findings, and partnered with Tucson Unified School District to re-enroll recent dropouts.
 Click here for the report.

 Mayor Rothschild recruited community volunteers to participate in a Steps to Success walk with Tucson Unified School District staff in July 2014.
-Working in teams that included the mayor, local celebrities and University of Arizona athletes, they knocked on doors of recent high school dropouts, with the result that 177 re-enrolled in school!
+Working in teams that included the mayor, TUSD Superintendent H.T.
+Sanchez, local celebrities and University of Arizona athletes, they knocked on doors of recent high school dropouts, with the result that 177 re-enrolled in school!
 Stay tuned for another Steps to Success walk in the future.